lenderpanel

 Recently asked questions about conveyancing in Long Melford

-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on two weeks back in what should have been a quick, no chain conveyancing.
 Long Melford is the location of the property.
-Can you shed any light on this issue?
+Is there any advice you can give?

-Flying freeholds in Long Melford are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Long Melford you must be sure that your lawyer goes through the deeds very carefully.
+Flying freeholds in Long Melford are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Long Melford you must be sure that your lawyer goes through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Long Melford may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated